NBS8491 : Personal and Professional Transformation (FT MBA)

 The initial lectures and teaching on critical analysis skills, which are key skills to develop for use across the entire MBA programme, are tested through a critical essay.
 This essay is completed early in the programme so that feedback is available in time for learning to be applied to future work on other modules.

-The personal development plan will assess how well students have developed both their factual understanding of the topics covered and their skills in applying their knowledge and abilities in self-directed learning and reflection on personal experiences.
-A key element in this plan will be the student’s evidence of reflection and learning from the activities and individual feedback during the Personal Development week.
+The personal development plan and portfolio will assess how well students have developed both their understanding of the topics covered and their skills in applying their knowledge and abilities in self-directed learning and reflection on personal experiences.
+A key element will be the student’s evidence of reflection and learning from the activities and individual feedback during the Personal Development week.
 To ensure that students are aware of the importance of full participation in the Personal Development week, attendance at the full timetable of activities during the week is required in order to pass the module.